abinit/abinit/doc/tutorial/positron.md

 For the description of the implementation of TCDFT in ABINIT see [[cite:Wiktor2015]].

-The user should be familiar with the four basic lessons of ABINIT and the [first PAW tutorial](paw1).
+The user should be familiar with the four basic tutorials of ABINIT and the [first PAW tutorial](paw1).

-This lesson should take about 2 hours.
+This tutorial should take about 2 hours.

 ## 1. Computing the positron lifetime in Si lattice

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not `Work_positron`?*

 The lesson begins with a calculation of the positron lifetime in a silicon lattice.
 In a perfect material the positron is delocalized.
 We can assume that its